jeffersongt/react-template/README.md

 If it fails :

-remove this part in the line "start" from package.json : 'export NODE_OPTIONS=--openssl-legacy-provider ; '
+remove this part in the line "start" from package.json : `export NODE_OPTIONS=--openssl-legacy-provider ; `

 # Technologies